-The sales team must encapsulate the details of the business arrangement with our client in a Scope of Work (SOW).
+The Strategist must encapsulate the details of the business arrangement with our client in a Scope of Work (SOW).
 No projects should be done without a SOW in place.
 This ensures clarity between the parties and prevents confusion.
-The SOW should be agreed upon by the DRI who is managing the client’s account.

 ☑️ Relevant Procedures

 We require paperwork in place before we begin any project.
 Strategists are responsible for ensuring that we have paperwork in place, that it is accurate, and that we stick to it.

 The MSA covers a wide variety of issues that may come up for either Cantilever or the Client, such as:

 - Intellectual Property (who owns the rights to the work being created by Cantilever).

 - Confidentiality (what Cantilever and Client can do with proprietary information or information that is not publically known).

 - Our right to claim the work in our Portfolio

 - Any warranties on the work being performed